-- Focus on implementation: With the high amount of implementing measures still being open in chemicals regulation and related areas (e.g. classification and labelling (CLP), eco-design (ESPR), and packaging and packaging waste (PPWR)), the current mandate should focus on the proper implementation of these measures.
-When this regulatory avalanche has been settled, its effect should be carefully analysed, before any new regulatory measures are envisaged. - Reviewing and reducing existing regulatory burdens: The Commission, the Member States and also representatives of the European Parliament have often acknowledged that busting bureaucracy is needed.
-However, so far concrete actions are missing.
-A significant and concrete reduction is needed that noticeably decreases the actual workload of the companies.
-In addition, the aim should be not to introduce any new regulations with bureaucratic burdens or reporting obligations. - Take "better regulation" seriously: Impact assessments need to be conducted more thoroughly and holistically, by involving all the relevant stakeholders especially down-stream industries, where a lot of the impact of chemical's policy takes effect.
-Even more importantly, impact assessment should be taken seriously, which means the result should be used to shape the regulation instead of conducting the impact assessment only because it is legally required, but after the decision has already been taken on a political level. - Adress the competitiveness of the whole industry, instead of focussing on key technologies: Recently, the focus has often been on key technologies

-(semiconductors, batteries, ...) needed for the transition and perceived as key for the future.
+Focus on implementation: With the high amount of implementing measures still being open in chemicals regulation and related areas (e.g. classification and labelling (CLP), eco-design (ESPR), and packaging and packaging waste (PPWR)), the current mandate should focus on the proper implementation of these measures.
+When this regulatory avalanche has been settled, its effect should be carefully analysed, before any new regulatory measures are envisaged.

+- Reviewing and reducing existing regulatory burdens: The Commission, the Member States and also representatives of the European Parliament have often acknowledged the need for a reduction of bureaucracy.
+The omnibus package on sustainability was an excellent start, but additional concrete actions are needed.
+For instance, the implementation of the new labelling requirements under the CLP revision represents an immense burden for the coatings industry, which cannot be managed within the proposed transition period.
+The provisions should be adapted and the transition period prolonged via the next omnibus regulation.
+A significant and concrete reduction is needed in many areas that noticeably decreases the actual workload of the companies.
+In addition, the aim should be not to introduce any new regulations with bureaucratic burdens or reporting obligations. - Take "better regulation" seriously: Impact assessments need to be conducted more thoroughly and holistically, by involving all the relevant stakeholders especially downstream industries, where a lot of the impact of chemical's policy takes effect.
+Even more importantly, impact assessment should be taken seriously, which means the result should be used to shape the regulation instead of conducting the impact assessment only because it is legally required, but after the decision has already been taken on a political level. - Adress the competitiveness of the whole industry, instead of focusing on key technologies: Recently, the focus has often been on key technologies (semiconductors, batteries, ...) needed for the transition and perceived as key for the future or on certain lead markets.
 However, this falls short of the complexity of the transition, the relevant technology and the economic system.
 With its products, the coatings and printing ink industry sees itself as an enabler of the green transformation: coatings for wind turbines or corrosion protection for bridges are just two of many examples of how the green transformation can hardly succeed without our industry's products.
-However, our industry's products are often seen as 'traditional' - even in political circles.
+However, our industry's products are often seen as 'traditional' even in political circles.
 This assessment does not do justice to the importance the products of our industry sector.
-Hence, the competitiveness of the whole industry needs to be addressed.

-• Improve the interface between the scientific and the political sphere: Usually chemicals' legislation involves a scientific opinion, typically provided by ECHA's expert bodies, followed by the political process.
+Hence, the competitiveness of the whole industry needs to be addressed. - Improve the interface between the scientific and the political sphere: Usually chemicals' legislation involves a scientific opinion, typically provided by ECHA's expert bodies, followed by the political process.
 It is important that these two spheres interact properly.
 While it is paramount that the legislation is based on the scientific opinion of the experts, it is also important that in the political deliberation all other relevant aspects (e.g. social and economic impacts) are considered.
 Recent examples show that conclusions drawn by scientific expert bodies are adopted without any further deliberation and translated into legislation.